kaleem-peeroo/AutoPerf/README.md

 Experiments (formerly campaigns) refer to AP experiments where 1 AP experiment can contain many Perftest tests.

 ESS stands for Experiment Status Spreadsheet and is a csv file containing details about the run of each test.
-More details [here](#experiment-status-spreadsheet-ess)
+More details [here](#experiment-status-spreadsheet-ess).

-Experiment traffic light is a green-red light system that determines if tests should run or not.
-If multiple consecutive tests have failed then the machine is probably unresponsive and needs human intervention.
-In this case the traffic light turns red.
-This means all future tests will not be run until the light turns green.

-Green:  Run test.
-Red:    Go to next test.

-# User Story

-These are the general steps that take place when using AP:

-1. Define experimental configurations.
-2. Run AP.
-3. Get notified if something goes wrong.

 # System Story